Christoph von Graffenried, 1st Baron of Bernberg

+Christoph von Graffenried, 1st Baron of Bernberg (15 November 1661 – 27 October 1743) was a Swiss nobleman and explorer who was one of the founders of New Bern, North Carolina.
+Born in Worb Castle in the Canton of Bern, he played a major role in the colonisation of North America by German and Swiss settlers.
+In c.
+1716, von Graffenried published a memoir entitled Relation of My American Project, which recounted his life in both Switzerland and North America.

 Early life

-Von Graffenried was born on 15 November 1661 in the village of Worb near Bern, Switzerland.
+Christoph von Graffenried was born on 15 November 1661 in Worb Castle in the Swiss canton of Bern.
 He was the son of Anton von Graffenried and Catherine Jenner.
 His father was lord of Worb and a minor government official.
-Christoph studied at the universities in Heidelberg and Leyden and then visited England around 1680.
-While in England he came to know John Colleton and other Lords Proprietors of Carolina.
-In 1683 he returned home and on 25 April 1684 he married Regina Tscharner, with whom he had thirteen children.
+Von Graffenried studied at both Heidelberg University and Leiden University before visiting England c.
+1680.
+While in England, he came to know John Colleton and other Lords Proprietors of Carolina.
+In 1683, he returned home and on 25 April 1684 he married Regina Tscharner, with whom he had thirteen children.